Indonesia has not imposed tough enough penalties for plantation fires: Greenpeace

 Parent firms of some of the companies were sanctioned but not for the concessions that saw major fires, it said.

-Reporting by A. Ananthalakshmi in Kuala Lumpur, Bernadette Christina Munthe and Fransiska Nangoy in Jakarta; Editing by Edmund Blair
+Reporting by A. Ananthalakshmi in Kuala Lumpur, Bernadette Christina Munthe and Fransiska Nangoy in Jakarta; Editing by Edmund Blair and Alex Richardson